DistopicMind/ServerlessImgAutotag/README.md

             ]
         }
       ]

 ```

-# Autotagging and query by tag details
+# Autotagging and query by tag
 Image processing is handled asynchronously when image is uploaded in AWS S3 bucket:

 S3  bucket on 'PutItem' event publishes a message with SNS and lambda function AnalyzeImage (analyzeImg.ts) handle it.
-AnalyzeImage calls AWS Rekognition detectLabel method and store results (part of it) as tags array in ImgItem
+AnalyzeImage calls AWS Rekognition detectLabel method and store results (part of it) as tags array in ImgItem.
 AnalyzeImage finally publishes the just update ImgItem with SNS and lambda function CreateTags (createTags.ts) handle it.
-CreateTags will create a new record (ImgTagItem) for every tag founded in imgItem.tags
+CreateTags will create a new record (ImgTagItem) for every tag founded in imgItem.tags .

-All ImgTagItem records will be updated on image update or deleted on image deletion
+All ImgTagItem records will be updated on image update or deleted on image deletion .
-The number of tags returned is a static variable in serverless.yml: REKOGNITION_MAX_LABELS
+The number of tags returned is a static variable in serverless.yml: REKOGNITION_MAX_LABELS .

 # Backend
 AWS S3 is used to store files